-The Health Protection Surveillance Centre has today confirmed 1,423* news cases of COVID-19, while 286 COVID-19 patients are currently hospitalised with the virus, of which 63 are in ICU.
+THE Health Protection Surveillance Centre has today been notified of 3,161 confirmed cases of Covid-19, meanwhile as of 8am today, 498 COVID-19 patients are hospitalised, of whom 78 are in ICU.

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.

 Keep up with the latest news from Donegal with our daily newsletter featuring the most important stories of the day delivered to your inbox every evening at 5pm.